• First published on January 26, 2018

 As we mentioned above, because of the caffeine, we wouldn’t recommend taking this product too close to bedtime.

-We generally prefer fat burners that require more than two doses a day, because it means that your body is constantly being provided with the ingredients it needs to burn more fat.
+We generally prefer products that require more than two doses a day, because it means that your body is consistently being provided with the ingredients.

 We found quite a lot of reviews of Burn HD on Amazon.com.